 Varied Objectives Call For a Multi-Faceted Strategy

 Think about CPV vs. CPM in the context of traditional digital marketing.
-Would you you stop running search ads because you’re also investing in display?
+Would you stop running search ads because you’re also investing in display?
 Absolutely not.
 The complexities of the modern-day marketing landscape require a multi-faceted solution that meets all of your objectives and synchronizes your campaigns.

 The bottom line is that CPV is a performance-based measurement solution that’s designed to drive a steady stream of new visitors and up the frequency of visits from your loyal customers.
 But there are always new products, seasonal sales, and other events to promote, and CPM is great at meeting those goals.

 When used in tandem, these two marketing models can drive people to your location while helping you reach your desired audience—all while using the power of location based advertising to increase brand awareness and lift.